juandata/practicingReact/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm install`

+Installs all the necessary dependencies for the project.
+Make sure to run this first if you've just cloned the repository.

 ### `npm test`